 Why does the Conservative Political Action Conference have any credibility in Republican political circles?
 It’s apparently little more than a hate-fest in which the speakers run a race to the bottom.

 By this time anyone who follows politics has heard about the ugly rantings of Ann Coulter, and her homophobic slur against John Edwards.
 The condemnation from all sides has been absolutely justified.
 This woman has been allowed to get away with spewing verbal vomit for far too long without being held to account for it in a meaningful way.
 She’s the one who, if you’ll recall, made nasty remarks about the 9/11 widows because they held politics other than her own.
 Now, I’m all for free speech.
 However, when I say “allowed to get away with” what she does, I simply mean that her brand of political “commentary” should disqualify her from the pundit’s seat that she has occupied for a long time.
 She has the right to say it, but what she has to say adds no value to the political system and shouldn’t be given airtime.

 However, there was another remark made that is, arguably, equally offensive, if not more so.
 This remark has had very little coverage except on the blogs.
 I only discovered it myself from the Blog for Our Future coverage, via Crooks and Liars.

-For your reading pleasure, the dishonorable Newt Gingrich on Hurricane Katrina victims:
+For your reading pleasure, Newt Gingrich on Hurricane Katrina victims: